 Disneyland California was the first-ever Disney theme park opening way back in 1955!

-Disneyland California and Pixar Pier are actually both in Disney California Adventure, but Disneyland is so big that you couldn’t possibly do both in one day.
+Both Disneyland California and Pixar Pier are in Disney California Adventure, but Disneyland is so big that you couldn’t possibly do both in one day.
 I’d love to see everything in the Disney California Adventure but the big ones for me are Disneyland itself and Pixar Pier.

 The US Disney resorts make Paris look tiny so it would take more than a day to get through the whole of California Adventure!